robvandenbrink/Critical-Controls-v7/CC02/README.md

-Scripts in Support of CIS Critical Controls 02
+Scripts and Blogs in Support of CIS Critical Controls 02  - Inventory and Control of Software Assets

 The Powershell Diaries 2 - Software Inventory

 https://isc.sans.edu/forums/diary/The+Powershell+Diaries+2+Software+Inventory/19851/

 Uninstalling Problem Applications using Powershell